rcgray/free-genai-bootcamp-2025/visual-novel/docs/read-only/Prompts.md

 OK, the [CHECKPOINT] is cleared.
 The project file structure doc `docs/reports/Project-File-Structure.md` (@Project-File-Structure.md) has been updated to reflect the changes we have made.
 Let's update this file to mark our progress, then let's move on to Phase 4 of the `docs/features/Phaser-Rewrite.md` feature Action Plan, stopping at the next [CHECKPOINT] instructions to ensure we are on track.

+---

+OK, the [CHECKPOINT] is cleared.
+The project file structure doc `docs/reports/Project-File-Structure.md` (@Project-File-Structure.md) has been updated to reflect the changes we have made.
+Let's update this file to mark our progress, then let's move on to Phase 5 of the `docs/features/Phaser-Rewrite.md` feature Action Plan, stopping at the next [CHECKPOINT] instructions to ensure we are on track.